 Moving along from the piazza, expats will find the country’s oldest shopping mall, designed in 1861 by the architect Giuseppe Mengoni.
 From the mosaic floors and the large glass dome overhead to the paintings at its base, there is much to learn from its architectural and artistic offerings.
 The mall houses upmarket stores of Gucci, Prada and Versace as well as bars and restaurants, which are sure to come with a hefty bill thanks to tourist pricing.

 The other side of the Galleria Vittorio Emanuele II leads out to La Scala, one of the leading opera houses and ballet theatres not only in Italy but in the world.
 As such, expats interested in operatic arts and ballet can watch world-renowned talents and artists perform right in the heart of Milan.
 Here, expats will also find an art museum, a theatrical library and an associate school of La Scala.

-Established in 1888, this large park offers some lush green relief to the built-up urban space of Milan.
-There is much to see in the park alongside the flora.
+Established in 1888, this large park offers some lush green relief in the urban space of Milan.
+There is much to see in the park besides its wonderful vegetation.
 The park is home to Sforzesco Castle, the Triennale Milano museum, a sports ground and an aquarium, making it the perfect kid-friendly and family-friendly environment.

 Santa Maria delle Grazie

 Italy is known for its churches and its art history.
-Not far from Sempione Park, expats can visit the UNESCO World Heritage Site of the Santa Maria delle Grazie church and convent and set their eyes upon the famed mural of the Last Supper by Leonardo da Vinci.
+Not far from Sempione Park, expats can visit the UNESCO World Heritage Site of the Santa Maria delle Grazie church and convent and get a glimpse of the famed mural of the Last Supper by Leonardo da Vinci.